authsignal/authsignal-browser/README.md

 # Authsignal Browser Javascript SDK

 **[Authsignal](https://www.authsignal.com) provides passwordless step up authentication (Multi-factor Authentication - MFA) that can be placed anywhere within your application.
-Authsignal also provides a node-code fraud risk rules engine to manage when step up challenges are triggered.**
+Authsignal also provides a no-code fraud risk rules engine to manage when step up challenges are triggered.**

 ## Usage